 Our ESG Committee currently consists of Messrs.
 Fisher (Chair) and Grissen and Ms. Williams as the trustee members and executives Messrs.
 Craven and Kentoff as non-trustee members.
 As provided in our ESG Committee Charter (which is available on our website at www.chathamlodgingtrust.com), the ESG Committee's stated goal is to carry out the responsibilities delegated by the Board regarding the review and oversight of the Company's goals, policies, procedures, and disclosures related to sustainability and environmental, social, and governance (ESG) matters.
-The ESG Committee will oversee and advise the Board on the Company's goals, strategies, and commitments related to sustainability and ESG, including climate risks and opportunities, human rights and human capital management, community and social impact, and diversity and inclusion.
-The ESG Committee will also review and oversee the policies and procedures used to prepare sustainability and ESG-related statements and disclosures, including preparation of the Company's annual corporate responsibility report and review such statements and disclosures before their publication.
+The ESG Committee oversees and advises the Board on the Company's goals, strategies, and commitments related to sustainability and ESG, including climate risks and opportunities, human rights and human capital management, community and social impact, and diversity and inclusion.
+The ESG Committee also reviews and oversees the policies and procedures used to prepare sustainability and ESG-related statements and disclosures, including preparation of the Company's annual corporate responsibility report and review such statements and disclosures before their publication.
+The most recent Corporate Responsibility Report was issued in December 2023.

-The ESG Committee will meet each quarter and report to the full Board.
-Only the independent trustees on the ESG Committee will earn compensation for their committee service.
+The ESG Committee meets each quarter and reports to the full Board.
+Only the independent trustees on the ESG Committee earn compensation for their committee service.